Skip to content

 Note

 Ensure that the code executable is accessible in the container.
-It can either be contained in the image, or in one of the mounted folders.
+It can either be contained in the image, or you can install and update the server in a path that you mount inside the container in the mounts field of the EDF file.

 # launch container on compute node